BeatSwitch/lock-laravel/readme.md

 Please read the main [Lock documentation](https://github.com/BeatSwitch/lock) for setting up the caller contract on your `User` model and for more in-depth documentation on how Lock works.

 Also make sure to set the `BeatSwitch\Lock\LockAware` trait on your `User` model.
 That way your authenticated user will receive a Lock instance of itself so you can call permissions directly from your user object.
 If no user is authenticated, a `SimpleCaller` object will be bootstrapped which has the `guest` role.
 That way you can still use the `Lock` facade.
+If you want the `LockAware` trait to work on the `User` model you'll need to activate it with a middleware.
+Register the middleware below after the `StartSession` middleware.

+`\BeatSwitch\Lock\Integrations\Laravel\Middleware\InitLockAwareTrait::class,`

 ## Usage